a79014/plpriv/README.md

 FLEX program to turn an XML file into a Dot diagram

-After running the program a documental tree is generated qith the structure of the elements in the XML file.
+After running the program a documental tree is generated with the structure of the elements in the XML file.

 Example of a generated dot file: